crisscao/learngit/readme.txt

-This is git version controller
+This is ok git version controller change test!